SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ## Introduction

 The aim of this computer assignment is to give you hands-on experience with the cloud computing infrastructure.
-The SNIC Scoence Cloud (SSC) is an SNIC (Swedish National Infrastructure for Computing) national resource that provide Infrastructure-as-a-Service (IaaS).
+The SNIC Science Cloud (SSC) is an SNIC (Swedish National Infrastructure for Computing) national resource that provide Infrastructure-as-a-Service (IaaS).
 It is based on the OpenStack cloud software (Newton release) and Ceph storage and offers the following services:

 1. Compute (Nova)
 2. Storage (Ephemeral, Cinder)